finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 - Deal/Draw Hand prompts for gameStartHandCount cards

 ## Current Sprint
-- Test then release: freeze if card in before player join
+- Tech: Editor unit test to generate schema and confirm it matches docs/ folder
-- Editor unit test to generate schema and confirm it matches docs/ folder
+- Tech: Runtime unit tests for StreamingAssets/ to validate against docs/ schema
-- Runtime unit tests for StreamingAssets/ to validate against docs/ schema
+- Tech: Runtime unit tests to succesfully load StreamingAssets/ without error
 - Playmats
 - Layout cards in the Deck Editor more dynamically
   - Have stacks link to each other
-  - Have # of stacks be based off the number of the unique cards (remove deckMaxCount)
+  - Have # of stacks be based off the number of unique cards (remove deckMaxCount)
 - Highlight auto scroll area when auto scrolling
 - Play Mode Redesign
-  - More dynamic restart (check ResetPlayArea, reset deck, and prompt redeal for each player)
+  - More dynamic restart (check ResetPlayArea, take cards from all zones, reset deck, and prompt redeal for each player)
   - gamePlayDeckName (default="Stock", "Square Wall" for Mahjong)
   - Allow cards to snap to each other when moving them
   - Allow any player to move cards in the play area, instead of just the player who put it there